supersimplesuper/docs/website/docs/software_partners/explanations/understanding_super_api_entities/index.md

 # Understanding SuperAPI entities

-It can be a bit tricky to understand the terminology that SuperAPI uses, in particular with objects that are used as the links between SuperAPI and out software partners.
+It can be a bit tricky to understand the entities that SuperAPI uses, in particular the entities that are used as the links between SuperAPI and your software.
 You might have come across these terms in our documentation or after we've been on a call together:

 - Partner
 - Product